Fenni: Ancient accounts

 The Fenni are first mentioned by Cornelius Tacitus in Germania in 98 A.D.
 Their location is uncertain, due to the vagueness of Tacitus' account: "The Venedi overrun in their predatory excursions all the woody and mountainous tracts between the Peucini and the Fenni".
 The Greco-Roman geographer Ptolemy, who produced his Geographia in ca. 150 AD, mentions a people called the Phinnoi (Φιννοι), generally believed to be synonymous with the Fenni.
 He locates them in two different areas: a northern group in northern Scandia (Scandinavia), then believed to be an island; and a southern group, apparently dwelling to the East of the upper Vistula river (SE Poland).
 It remains unclear what was the relationship between the two groups.

 The next ancient mention of the Fenni/Finni is in the Getica of 6th-century chronicler Jordanes.
 In his description of the island of Scandza (Scandinavia), he mentions three groups with names similar to Ptolemy's Phinnoi, the Screrefennae, Finnaithae and mitissimi Finni ("softest Finns").
-The Screrefennae are believed to mean the "skiing Finns" and are generally identified with Ptolemy's northern Phinnoi and today's Finns.
+The Screrefennae is believed to mean the "skiing Finns" and are generally identified with Ptolemy's northern Phinnoi and today's Finns.
 The Finnaithae have been identified with the Finnveden of southern Sweden.
-It is unclear who the mitissimi Finni were.
+It is unclear who the mitissimi Finni was.

 Ethno-linguistic affiliation

 Tacitus was unsure whether to classify the Fenni as Germanic or Sarmatian.
 The vagueness of his account has left the identification of the Fenni open to a variety of theories.
-It has been suggested that the Romans may have used Fenni as a generic name, to denote the various non-Germanic (i.e., Balto-Slavic and Finnic) tribes of north-eastern Europe.
+It has been suggested that the Romans may have used Fenni as a generic name, to denote the various non-Germanic (i.e. Balto-Slavic and Finno-Ugric) tribes of north-eastern Europe.
 Against this argument is the fact that Tacitus distinguishes the Fenni from other probably non-Germanic peoples of the region, such as the Aestii and the Veneti.

 It has also been suggested that Tacitus' Fenni could be the ancestors of the modern Finnish people.
-Juha Pentikäinen writes that Tacitus may well have been describing the Sami or the proto-Finns when referring to the Fenni, noting some archeologists have identified these people as indigenous to Fennoscandia.
+Juha Pentikäinen writes that Tacitus may well have been describing the Sámi or the proto-Finns when referring to the Fenni, noting some archeologists have identified these people as indigenous to Fennoscandia.
 The context of Fenni has also included the Finnic Estonians throughout different interpretations.
-Nevertheless, according to some linguists, certain linguistic evidence may be interpreted supporting the idea of an archaic Indo-European dialect and unknown Paleo-European languages existing in north-eastern Baltic Sea region before the spread of Finno-Ugric languages like Proto-Sami and Proto-Finnic in the early Bronze Age around 1800 BC.
-However, in Tacitus's time (1st century AD) Finno-Ugric languages (Proto-Sami and Proto-Finnic) were the main languages in northern Fennoscandia.
+Nevertheless, according to some linguists, certain linguistic evidence may be interpreted supporting the idea of an archaic Indo-European dialect and unknown Paleo-European languages existing in north-eastern Baltic Sea region before the spread of Finno-Ugric languages like Proto-Sámi and Proto-Finnic in the early Bronze Age around 1800 BC.
+However, in Tacitus's time (1st century AD) Finno-Ugric languages (Proto-Sámi and Proto-Finnic) were the main languages in northern Fennoscandia.